etanttila/apluslms.github.io/components/index.md

   Can run grading code provided by the course staff in Docker containers.
   This enables diverse possibilities, including grading a small Python program or an Android mobile application, for example.

-  Currently, this service also handles course building and configuration for itself and A+ portal.

 * [a-plus-rst-tools](https://github.com/apluslms/a-plus-rst-tools/)

   Set of Sphinx extensions for creating interactive course materials with reStructuredText markup (RST).